mongodb/docs/source/includes/fact-mmapv1-deprecated-short.rst

-MongoDB deprecated the MMAPv1 storage engine in MongoDB 4.0 and removed it in MongoDB 4.2.
+MongoDB removed support for the MMAPv1 storage engine in MongoDB 4.2.